moonbaselabs/blade-components/README.md

 # Blade Components

+> [!WARNING]
+> This project is no longer maintained.
+Use [imacrayon/blade-starter-kit](https://github.com/imacrayon/blade-starter-kit) instead.

 A set of themeable components built with Tailwind CSS and AlpineJS for use with Laravel Blade.

 This project is still in Beta some APIs might change.